UCL-DSS/amex-hack/README.md

 Video conferrencing will be conducted on *Zoom*

-> @Scott: can you confirm which platform we will use for video conf?
-Considering the cost and availablity to it in different countries and regions (e.g. Google is not available in mainland China)

 ### Events

 > @TODO: technical workshops(intro to Python, intro to React, ...) and AMEX career fairs?
 >
-> @Scott: will AMEX host any events throughout the hack?

 ### Mentorship